Customs to probe big tickets in importations

 Customs records show that motor vehicle, oil and cigarette smuggling are currently top sources of revenue leaks feared to hit more than P50 billion per year, or almost 10.68 percent of the annual revenue target of P467.9 billion.

-Based on BOC’s statistical data on oil smuggling, it indicates that the agency loses an estimated amount of P22.5 billion; the agency loses 16 billion annually from illegal cigarette sales; and an estimated revenue leak of P21 billion in vehicle smuggling, according to data contained in reports of the U.S-based think-tank Global Financial Integrity and the International Monetary Fund.
+Based on BOC’s statistical data on oil smuggling, the agency loses an estimated amount of P22.5 billion.
+The agency loses P16 billion annually from illegal cigarette sales, and P21 billion from vehicle smuggling, according to data contained in reports of the U.S-based think-tank Global Financial Integrity and the International Monetary Fund.

 The revenue losses from these three big tickets in Philippine imports contribute to the almost $3.85 billion (or P165.5 billion, at P45/US dollar exchange rate) revenue loss from smuggling yearly, or 35.4 percent of the current annual revenue target, according to BOC records.